athisav/athisav.github.io/_posts/2020-09-01-virtual-youtubers.md

 interested in Machine Learning and so forth I was very intrigued.

 A glimpse of her channel showed me a variety of gaming videos and video logs.
-Watching her, I was quite disappointed as it did not to be an artificially created video made by Machine Learning as I had hoped.
+Watching her, I was quite disappointed as it was not an artificially created video made by Machine Learning as I had hoped.
 Her videos did not strike me fancy as they were mostly loud and fast talking rants akin to popular gaming Youtubers.
 Further search results showed me a different channel equally as popular named *Kaguya Luna*, this further worsened my impression on Virtual Youtubers as